Spontaneous CP Violation and Flavor Changing Neutral Currents in Minimal SO(10): Minimal invariant grand unification theory

-all couplings are restricted real.
-Furthermore, the vacuum of the adjoint representation $45_H$ is real. $126_H$ is a complex representation, but it is vacuum expectation value (VEV) $\langle (1,1,3,1) \rangle$ can always be chosen to be real by a phase redefinition~\cite{Bertolini:2012im}.
-As a result, it is impossible to break CP symmetry at high scales with the scalar sector defined in Eq~\ref{cpdef}.
-In this work, we will not discuss about other alternative definitions of CP symmetry, which may allow pure imaginary couplings.
-While as a remark, it has been discussed in~\cite{Chang:1984fx} that with an extended scalar of a complex (one CP even, one CP odd) $45_H$, C and CP break together at GUT scale.
-Whatever, within the minimal SO(10) scenario discussed here, the only possible VEV with a physical phase is from the Higgs $\langle (1,2,2,0) \rangle$.
-CP is spontaneously violated, only together with electroweak symmetry breaking.
+then all couplings are restricted real.
+Furthermore, the vacuum of the adjoint representation $45_H$ is real. $126_H$ is a complex representation, but its VEV $\langle (1,1,3,1) \rangle$ can always be chosen to be real by a phase redefinition~\cite{Bertolini:2012im}.
+As a result, it is impossible to break $CP$ symmetry at high scales with the scalar sector defined in Eq~\ref{cpdef}.
+In this work, we will not discuss about other alternative definitions of $CP$ symmetry, which may allow pure imaginary couplings.
+While as a remark, it has been discussed in~\cite{Chang:1984fx} that with an extended scalar of a complex (one $CP$ even, one $CP$ odd) $45_H$, $C$ and $CP$ break together at GUT scale.
+Whatever, within the minimal $SO(10)$ scenario discussed here, the only possible VEV with a physical phase is from the Higgs $\langle (1,2,2,0) \rangle$. $CP$ is spontaneously violated, only together with electroweak symmetry breaking.